devfans/devfans.github.io/_posts/2019-07-26-networking-solutions-and-engines-for-online-multiplayer-games.md

 #### Demerministic Architecture

 A traditional way to handle this is called `lockstep` way,  which means in each game logic loop, a client should be able to successfully send its input to every other client and get the inputs from other players before the game logic is simulated.
 So the architecture would be like peer to peer networking.
-With this kind of architect, the game client needs to generate deterministic behaviors with given inputs, that means when every client simulates the game logic, they should give the same output otherwise the players would see different game state on the screen and the game can not continue anymore.
+With this kind of architecture, the game client needs to generate deterministic behaviors with given inputs, that means when every client simulates the game logic, they should give the same output otherwise the players would see different game state on the screen and the game can not continue anymore.

 With peer to peer networking topology, there are some drawbacks, because it requires every client to have a good connection with every other client.
 It could work well in a LAN network but could be an issue on the slower Internet.
 So, a new solution is to host a dedicated server to receive the inputs from each client and broadcast the data.
 It still requires the client to do the simulations and give deterministic results on each client.
 With this improvement, higher throughput can be served and players can have better game experience.
 Modern MOBA games normally use this solution nowadays.